opendistro/for-elasticsearch-docs/docs/trace/data-prepper.md

   You can have multiple preppers, which run sequentially from top to bottom, not in parallel.
 The `otel_trace_raw_prepper` prepper converts OpenTelemetry data into Elasticsearch-compatible JSON documents.

 - Sinks define where your data goes.
-In this case, the sink is an Open Distro for Elasticsearch cluster.
+In this case, the sink is an Open Distro cluster.

 Pipelines can act as the source for other pipelines.
 In the following example, a pipeline takes data from the OpenTelemetry Collector and uses two other pipelines as sinks: